-As far as we all know Google pretty much implements updates to the algorithm every day, Google makes changes regularly to its ranking algorithm.
-These can be just small tweaks; others can have a severe impact on the SERPs.
-At Digital Tepee we continuously analyse our client’s data to ensure a speedy response to any algorithmic changes and penalties rolled with a brief overview and SEO advice on each.
+As we all know, Google pretty much implements quality guidelines and updates to the algorithm every day.
+Google’s machine learning changes regularly to its ranking algorithm.
+These can be just minor tweaks, and others can severely impact the search results.
+At Digital Tepee SEO agency, we continuously analyse our client’s on-page SEO data to ensure a speedy response to any algorithmic changes and penalties rolled with a brief overview and SEO advice on each.
 Avoiding any manual actions and providing seamless user experiences.

-Here we focus on the top four Google updates to the algorithm, also known as a broad core algorithm update, Panda, Penguin, Hummingbird and Mobile, this article will give you a good understanding of the types of penalties you could face and how each update has shifted the focus of SEO onto quality and relevant and trustworthy content.
+Here we focus on the top four Google updates to the algorithm, also known as a broad core algorithm update, Panda, Penguin, Hummingbird and Mobile; this article will give you a good understanding of the types of penalties you could face and how each update has shifted the focus of SEO onto quality and relevant and trustworthy content.
 And also, a look into Google penalty recoveries and what each update will require you to do to avoid them.

-We will start with Panda, released on 24th February 2011 this update targeted duplicate, plagiarized or thin content; user-generated spam and keyword stuffing.
-Panda allocates a so-called “quality score” to individual web pages; this will then be used as a ranking factor.
-Panda was initially a filter rather than part of the main Google ranking, however, in January 2016, the core algorithm included all the Panda attributes.
-Panda updates have become more frequent, so both penalties and recoveries now happen faster.
+We will start with Google Panda, released on 24th February 2011.
+This update targeted duplicate, plagiarised or thin content, user-generated spam and keyword stuffing.
+Panda allocates a so-called “quality score” to individual web pages; this will be used as a ranking factor.
+Panda was initially a filter rather than part of the main Google ranking; however, in January 2016, the core algorithm included all the Panda attributes.
+Panda updates have become more frequent, so penalties and recoveries now happen faster.

-Resolution: Keep that content unique and ensure pages and URL’s are not duplicated, it is a major penalty risk to stuff keywords into a site.
+Resolution: Keep that content unique and ensure pages and URLs are not duplicated; it is a significant penalty risk to stuff keywords into a site.

-Next up is Penguin which targets spammy or irrelevant links, especially links with over-optimized anchor text.
-Googles main objective with this update is to down-rank sites whose links it deems manipulative.
+Next up is Google Penguin, which targets spammy or irrelevant links, especially links with over-optimised anchor text.
+The main objective of this update is to down-rank sites whose links it deems manipulative.
 All the changes were made as part of Google’s effort to be more transparent about how they want web admins, publishers and site owners to think about creating high-quality content that benefits both search engines and users alike.

 Hummingbird came into place in August 2013 and focused on keywords and low-quality content.
-It works by interpreting search queries to provide results by user intent rather than focusing on keywords within the query.
-Keywords are still massively important, however, Hummingbird allows a page to rank for a query even if it doesn’t contain the exact words the searcher entered.
+It works by interpreting search queries to provide user intent results rather than concentrating on keywords within the question.
+Keywords are still massively important.
+However, Hummingbird allows a web page to rank for a query even if it doesn’t contain the exact words the searcher entered.
 This update is huge for SEO and content marketing.
 It has created a shift in Google search rankings towards more natural, conversational queries with long-tail keywords instead of the traditional keyword stuffing that many website owners used to rank on searches simply due to their appearance containing high-ranking words.

-Resolution: Target your keyword research on concepts rather than the keywords.
-You can gather some good ideas from Google related searches and Google Autocomplete.
+Resolution: Target your keyword research on concepts rather than keywords.
+You can gather some good ideas from Google-related searches and Google Autocomplete.

 Resolution: A mobile-friendly, optimised site is a must.
 Also, the focus should be on page loading speeds and usability.